Danvers Half Long Carrot (Heirloom, 75 days)

-Germ 6-14 days Heirloom 1871 Roots are 6-8” long with a blunt point.
+Heirloom 1871.
+Roots are 6-8” long with a blunt point.
 The Danvers Half Long Carrot is a good choice for those with heavy soil.
 Skin is a distinctive reddish orange color.
 Flavor is excellent and roots store well.
 Originated with market gardeners around Danvers, Mass.
-300 seeds

-Harvest– Start when carrots reach finger size for baby carrots.
+Harvest: Start when carrots reach finger size for baby carrots.
 Carrots planted for summer harvest will hold in the ground for a few weeks but tend to split if they stay in the ground too long.
 Late season carrots hold longer and become sweeter in the cooler weather.

-Tips- Use a row cover helps to maintain moisture for germination.
-Carrots prefer a loose soil, free of rubble.
-If your soil is heavy with clay, use the shorter varieties.
-Keep well weeded and cover any exposed carrot with soil to prevent greening.
+Tips: Using a row cover helps to maintain moisture for germination.
+The Danvers Half Long Carrot prefers a loose soil, free of rubble.
+Use the shorter varieties for heavy soils.
+Keep well weeded and cover any exposed carrot with soil or mulch to prevent greening.
 An excess of nitrogen in the soil cause the roots to become hairy.